alexanderela/track-my-states/README.md

 ### Iteration 3: Create RESTful API for Users with corresponding States and Visited/Lived-in statuses
   * Create Users database with user login information and references to states visited and lived in.
-  * Create States database with unique id for each state.
   	* Create endpoints for:
 		* `GET` View all users
 		* `POST` Log user in